Information About Ben - Kingston upon Thames tutor - (37 reviews)

 I teach exclusively one-to-one, as I believe that provides the best outcome for learning Mathematics.
 I am also available for home schooling: please contact me for rates.

-In the six years that I have been tutoring Mathematics, I have taught the following topics to over 200 pupils on a one-to-one basis:
+In the eight years that I have been tutoring Mathematics, I have taught the following topics to over 200 pupils on a one-to-one basis:

 GCSE – Edexcel, AQA and iGCSE - legacy and 9-1

 A-Levels (AS/A2) – Edexcel, AQA, OCR/OCR-MEI and Pre-U - legacy and new syllabus (from 2017):